ncsuarc/tiffutils/README.md

 Currently, the primary functionality is the ability to load and save RAW Bayer images to and from DNGs and Numpy ndarrays.

+**This library is no longer maintained, please explore other libraries**

 ## Requirements

 * python-dev